 Main research question

-The effectiveness of DjustConnect lies, among other things, in its one-to-many data sharing system.
-On the one hand, data providers share their data with many (potential) customers via a one-time connect action.
-On the other hand, the one-time connect action gives data customers (potential) access to data from different data providers.
-In this way, data sharing becomes technically easier, with respect for everyone's ownership, and innovation in the agri-food sector can be further supported.
+The effectiveness of DjustConnect lies, among other things, in its ‘one-to-many data sharing system’.
+On the one hand, data providers share their data with many (potential) consumers via a one-time connect action.
+On the other hand, the one-time connect action gives data consumers (potential) access to data from different data providers.
+DjustConnect makes data sharing technically easier, guarantees respect for everyone's ownership, and stimulates and support innovation in the agri-food sector.

-The basic requirement for full data sharing is trust between the different parties.
+The basic requirement for full data sharing, is trust between the different parties.
 The structure of DjustConnect contains a strong guarantee for this, which is based on an international code.
-In early 2018, on the initiative of COPA and CEMA, among others, a code of conduct was drawn up with guidelines for the use of agricultural data: the EU Code of Conduct on agricultutal data sharing.
+In early 2018, on the initiative of COPA and CEMA, among others, a code of conduct was drawn up with guidelines for the use of agricultural data: the EU Code of Conduct on agricultural data sharing.
 In it, the farmer is unequivocally recognized as the owner of the raw data.
-In concrete terms: The farmer receives requests (for data sharing) in which data users explain in understandable language what they want to do with the data.
-In each case, he decides with a simple click whether he will share his data in that specific case, or not.
-Only the 'ticked' data can be put on the motorway.
-The farmer retains an overview via his dashboard.
+In concrete terms: the farmer receives requests (for data sharing) in which data consumers explain in understandable language what they want to do with the data.
+In each case, the farmer decides with a simple click whether he will share his data in that specific case, or not.
+Only the 'approved' data can be put on the highway.
+The farmer retains an overview via his personal dashboard.
 His property rights are centrally, permanently and technologically secured.

-Sharing data can have major benefits, for the farmer, the farms and the entire sector.
-These include administrative relief for livestock farmers, optimization of inputs and greater insight into farm operations.
+Sharing data can have major benefits, for the farmer, the agricultural businesses and the entire sector.
+These include administrative relief for livestock farmers, optimization of inputs and greater insight into business operations.
 Data sharing is very much a story of field to fork.
 The partners expect that DjustConnect will be able to promote innovation across the agri-food sector, in a way that the data-sharing companies can book their added value through a reliable, locally-built platform with clear governance.